General

 sudo apt-get install -y phpmyadmin php-mbstring php-gettext

-Ubuntu 20.04: The process is very similar, but you’ll need to run this command instead:
+The steps are quite similar, but you will need to run this command instead:

 sudo apt install phpmyadmin php-mbstring php-zip php-gd php-json php-curl

-As with Ubuntu 18.04, select Apache2 and configure the database by setting a strong password for phpMyAdmin.
+Like on Ubuntu 18.04, select Apache2 and configure the database with an application password.

 sudo phpenmod mbstring